richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `The maximum line length is 80 characters`
  * [2] The GNU coding standards: `Please keep the length of source lines to 79 characters or less, for maximum readability in the widest range of environments.`
  * [3] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Line length': `Strive to limit your code to 80 characters per line`
+ * [4] Martin Maechler, Keynote Speech at useR!, 2014, 'Good Practices in R Programming', `https://www.youtube.com/watch?v=ytbX-T1A8wE`, `Rule 2: Keep R source well-readable and maintainable`

-## G.8: When modifying other people's code, follow their coding standard [1-3]
+## G.9: When modifying other people's code, follow their coding standard [1-3]

 ```
 [Example here]